alshival/fefe-terminal/README.md

 ```

 # TO-DO
 1. When generating a plot, have the Ai save it to a file, then use the open_image tool to open it.
-This will free up the command line for the user.
-Though this approach may not work out on Windows Linux Subsystem, which will have to be handled separately.
+This will free up the command line for the user, as currently it will not continue until the plot is closed.
+This approach may not work out on Windows Linux Subsystem since it doesn't have a GUI or default photo app, so we will have to handle WLS separately.
 2. Give the bot the ability to pick out memories.
 These memories can be included during fine-tuning.
 3. Semantic search.